NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_CLIENT_AUTHENTICATION_AUTHORIZATION.md

 For the moment, the following options for Archive client Login standard required attributes are specified:

+- _email_
-- email
+- _family_name_
-- family name
+- _given_name_
-- given name
+- _website_
-- website # to capture the user's affiliation

 with the addition of one required custom attributes:

-- Team  # string 1..60 characters  # Translator clients will indicate their funded project name here, e.g. SRI, Molecular Data Provider, etc.
+- _Team_  # string 1..60 characters  # Translator clients will indicate their funded project name here, e.g. SRI, Molecular Data Provider, etc.
-- Affiliation # string 1..60 characters, Institutional affiliation
+- _Affiliation_ # string 1..60 characters, Institutional affiliation
-- Contact_PI  # string 1..20 characters, Team Principal Investigator (could be 'self')
+- _Contact_PI_  # string 1..20 characters, Team Principal Investigator (could be 'self')
-- User_Role   # integer 0..4, where 0 is the default value and denotes the role of a data read-only general user of the system; 1 is "data curator" with knowledge graph and file set creation role privilege; 3 is reserved for KGE Owner roles; 4 defines a root "admin" role
+- _User_Role_   # integer 0..4, where 0 is the default value and denotes the role of a data read-only general user of the system; 1 is "data curator" with knowledge graph and file set creation role privilege; 3 is reserved for KGE Owner roles; 4 defines a root "admin" role

+### Custom "User Role" Attribute

+The custom "User Role" attribute merits a quick discussion here.
+The basic meaning of the attribute is defined above.
+User_Role 0 (zero) is the baseline which only allows 'read only' access to the system (i.e. mainly just the 'home' (minus some buttons) and 'metadata' pages.

+All other Roles have "read/write" for data, although roles 3 and 4 don't have any special significance (yet).

+The default role for users in the system is 0, if their custom User_Role is not set; however,  this default may be globally overridden (typically, to User Role == 1 (one)) by setting the environment variable **DEFAULT_KGE_USER_ROLE**.

 ### Administrative Setting of Attributes  (including User Custom Attributes)